FREQUENTLY ASKED QUESTIONS: REGARDING TIMBER FLOORING.

 NEVER STEAM MOP A TIMBER FLOOR.
 Or clean with hot water

-- Plywood Offers Dimensional stability: Due to Cross lamination of the timber veneer layers which restricts the veneer movement across the grain from moisture and temperature changes, this makes the dimensional stability far more stable than traditional hardwood
+Answer: Engineered Boards are made up with Plywood construction with a top layer of the real timber, Plywood Offers Dimensional stability: Due to Cross lamination of the timber veneer layers which restricts the veneer movement across the grain from climatic changes, this makes the dimensional stability far more stable than solid hardwood